al1ych/dart-code-visualization/README.md

 - [ ] 👉🏻 Collapse block scopes
 - [ ] Upper tab bar to switch between tabs with source files
 - [ ] Project tree
+- [ ] 👉🏻 Work with all the source files in the input project

 ### Medium priority